lerina/lerina.github.io/html/code/FiTCode/80_s_Style.md

 isolation of the rest of the code for quitting the program although that code depends on it.

-By giving a proper name to each function invented by cheating, we make sure that the code reads more high-level, and it also helps us remember what problem the function in question should solve.
+By giving a proper name to each function invented by passing_the_buck, we make sure that the code reads more high-level, and it also helps us remember what problem the function in question should solve.

-## 7 Dodging: Not Quite Cheating
+## 7 Dodging: Not Quite passing_the_buck

 When doing the initial database design, we made proper use of dodging twice to make immediate simplifications that help us make progress and